 Hedge shears are used to trim and evenly shape shrubs and hedges as opposed to pruning.
 They feature two sharp blades which act in a scissor motion when the handles are opened and closed.
 A number of sizes are available to buy with different power source options.

 This tool has features of both hedge and pruning shears.
-The blades are similar to those of pruning shears but with handles closer in shape and size to the hedge shears.
+The blades are similar to those of pruning shears but with handles closer in shape and size to hedge shears.
 Some loppers are used to prune twigs and small branches whilst others can cut thicker branches (up to 2cm thick).
-Models often feature telescopic handles which can be extended to two metres in length.
+Models often feature telescopic handles which can be extended to 2m in length.
 The longer the handles the easier it is to cut thicker and higher branches.